ngolebiewski/CS50SQL-final-project-ng/project/DESIGN.md

 ## Scope

-The database for TOUR-GUIDE-COOP.NYC includes all the entities necessary for independent tour guide companies to schedule, book, manage, invoice and accept payments for walking, bus, etc. tours -- and for guests to book, pay for, find and attend tours.
+The database for I-AM-A-TOURIST-AND-I-WALK.NYC includes all the entities necessary for independent tour guide companies to schedule, book, manage, invoice and accept payments for walking tours -- and for participants to find, book, pay for and attend tours.
 The system will be queried for reminders, payments, and check-in status by guests, guides, and tour company office staff.

 Included in the scope of this database is: